HHW fundraising is over halfway to goal–

 The Ecology Action Center has launched a renewed fundraising effort to provide for a fall 2017 McLean County Household Hazardous Waste Collection.
-While local government partners including the City of Bloomington, Town of Normal, and McLean County are providing some of the funding required for the tentative HHW collection, the remaining funding will need to come from private contributions and sponsorships from the local community.
+While local government partners including the City of Bloomington, Town of Normal, and McLean County are providing some of the funding required for the September 9, 2017 HHW collection, the remaining funding will need to come from private contributions and sponsorships from the local community.
 Participation at this collection will be limited to McLean County residents due to the local government funding.
 Illinois law mandates that only residential Household Hazardous Waste may be collected; business or industrial waste cannot be accepted.
 Donations are now being accepted online.

 HHW is any material or chemical that is toxic, flammable, corrosive, explosive, or reactive.
 McLean County residents once again will have the opportunity to safely dispose of pesticides, oil-based paints, mercury thermometers, old gasoline, cleaning products, insecticides, lawn chemicals, and other hazardous materials.
 When improperly tossed in the trash, dumped down a drain, or illegally discarded elsewhere, these waste products pollute our water supplies, compromise our drinking water, and threaten our health.